lauracristianas/finance-tracker/Readme.md

 Well, whatever your reason is, you are welcome to explore the UI section, which as I was saying it's very simple and in this case it's done using PyQt5.

-You can of course go ahead and create a web application or create your own user interface, but if you are curious about the way I done it keep reading...(or click here for shortcut to code)
+You can of course go ahead and create a web application or create your own user interface, but if you are curious about the way I done it keep reading...

 In Part 1 the UI and finance tracker code will be in one file.
 It is not a recommended practice so this is mainly for the demostration purposes for this project.
 However in Part 2 I will post a different way that involves separating the projects code from the UI.